Start building a positive body image

 Look at the bigger picture

-If you’re struggling with negative body image issues, talk about it to a trustworthy friend, GP, psychologist, counsellor or accredited practising dietitian.
+If you’re struggling with negative body image issues, talk about it to a GP, psychologist, counsellor or accredited practising dietitian.